Attention in Krylov Space: Transformer-Based Extrapolation of Lanczos Coefficients: Introduction

 Central to operator growth dynamics are the Lanczos coefficients $\{b_n\}$, which serve as hopping amplitudes along the Krylov chain and result from iterative applications of the Liouvillian to an initial operator~\cite{UOGH}.
 The asymptotic behavior of Lanczos coefficients encodes important information about the underlying dynamics: sub-linear growth such as $b_n \sim \sqrt{n}$ indicates integrability or constrained dynamics~\cite{UOGH, operator_growth_open2, integrability}, while chaotic systems exhibit a linear scaling $b_n \sim \alpha n + \gamma$, with a logarithmic correction in 1D~\cite{UOGH,Heveling2022ProbeUOGH}.
 The growth rate $\alpha$, in particular, constrains the rate of information scrambling and provides bounds related to Lyapunov growth and out-of-time-order correlators (OTOCs)~\cite{UOGH}.

-While the Lanczos formalism provides a compact representation of operator dynamics, its practical implementation is challenging in a few ways.
+While the Lanczos formalism provides a compact representation of operator dynamics, its practical implementation can be challenging.
 First, computing long sequences of Lanczos coefficients is notoriously susceptible to numerical instabilities arising from loss of orthogonality due to finite-precision arithmetic~\cite{loss_orthogonality}.
-Even with orthogonality enforced, through partial or full re-orthogonalization~\cite{edge_krylov_space, reorthogonalization, partial_orthogonalization, ParlettScott1979SelectiveOrthog}, generating long sequences of Lanczos coefficients still requires repeated applications of the Liouvillian.
+Although there exist techniques that can circumvent such instability~\cite{edge_krylov_space, reorthogonalization, partial_orthogonalization, ParlettScott1979SelectiveOrthog, dynamics_oneandtwo_d, lychkovskiy}, generating long sequences of Lanczos coefficients still requires repeated applications of the Liouvillian.
 In quantum many-body systems, the Hilbert space dimension scales exponentially with the system size, causing the memory and runtime costs of the Lanczos algorithm to rapidly grow prohibitive for larger systems.

-Due to these practical constraints, one can only reliably compute a very limited number of Lanczos coefficients in typical quantum many-body systems.
-Standard practice therefore relies on extrapolating future coefficients, via a fit of the asymptotic form to coefficients computed in an initial window~\cite{MBL, pseudomode_extrapolate_spin, approx_Greens_extrap_and_cutoff_spin, Yates_2020, dynamics_oneandtwo_d, Heveling2022ProbeUOGH, diffusion_constant, Yates2_staggering, Yates_Floquet_staggering}.
+Due to these practical constraints, one can often only reliably compute a very limited number of Lanczos coefficients in typical quantum many-body systems.
+Standard practice therefore relies on \textit{extrapolating} future coefficients, via a fit of the asymptotic form to coefficients computed in an initial window~\cite{MBL, pseudomode_extrapolate_spin, approx_Greens_extrap_and_cutoff_spin, Yates_2020, dynamics_oneandtwo_d, Heveling2022ProbeUOGH, diffusion_constant, Yates2_staggering, Yates_Floquet_staggering}.
 However, ground-truth coefficients often exhibit systematic deviations from the asymptotic trend, such as subleading corrections, oscillations, and model-dependent structures, as illustrated in Fig.~\ref{fig:deviation}.
 The resulting deviations should not be viewed as noise; rather, such deviations can have concrete and important physical consequences.
 For example, the even-odd staggering around the linear asymptote encodes crucial information regarding long-lived edge modes of the system~\cite{Yates_2020, Yates2_staggering, staggering2, Yates_Floquet_staggering}.
-The non-linear, sub-leading terms have also been shown to be directly related to low-frequency behaviors of the spectral functions~\cite{subleading, subleading2}.
-Simple linear extrapolation is unable to respect these intricate patterns, leading to potentially significant errors in reconstructed autocorrelation functions and other physical quantities.
+The non-linear, sub-leading terms have also been shown to be directly related to low-frequency behaviors of the spectral functions~\cite{subleading, subleading2, subleading3}.
+Simple linear extrapolation is unable to respect these intricate patterns, leading to errors in reconstructed autocorrelation functions and other physical quantities.